Rebetiko – The Greek Blues – The Music of Life

 Rebetiko singers poured their hearts out over the terrible and gloomy times of poverty, expressing themselves in their songs.

-Leonard Cohen said:
+Leonard Cohen once said:

 “Music is the emotional life of most people”